 You can connect the following applications to AWS SSO:

-- Third-party SaaS applications: AWS SSO comes preintegrated with commonly used business applications.
+- Pre-integrated SAML applications: AWS SSO comes preintegrated with commonly used business applications.
 For a comprehensive list, see the AWS SSO console.

 - Custom SAML applications: AWS SSO supports applications that allow identity federation using SAML 2.0.
-For applications that are not preintegrated with AWS SSO, you can set up SSO by using the AWS SSO custom application wizard.
+You can enable AWS SSO to support these applications by using the custom application wizard.

 Which AWS accounts can I connect to AWS SSO?